 As of now, my recommendation is to stay with the traditional domains.

-.com is still the most popular domain names in Google Search Result Pages by far.
-For SEO purposes I can not recommend new GTLD's.
+.com is still the most popular domain name in Google Search Result Pages by far.
+For SEO purposes I can not recommend new GTLDs over .com

 If you need a domain name the best AI name generator I have found is at https://instantdomainsearch.com/